JGLAHE/AMAS_JGLAHE/README.md

 >S31
 CCCCCGTTCTCCTCCTCCTCCCCGCCGCCGCCGCCGCCCCCCCCC
 ```
-Its partition file `partitions.txt` contain various formatting challenges to test the parser, but it includes the basic directives found in native RAxML(-NG) and IQ-TREE2 partition files:
+Its partition file `partitions.txt` is formatted to test parser, and includes both RAxML(-NG) and IQ-TREE2 style partitions.
 ```
 charset @@(partition_A_pos1) =      7 - 21\3
   charset %s = 8  -21\3